 - State the Content - A book’s title can also simply state the content of the book—letting the reader know exactly what they will learn or receive from reading it.

 Titles cannot be copyrighted in the United States.
 Therefore, two or more books can have the same title.
 However, if you use a title that is the same or very similar to another book, it makes it hard for your title to stand out.
 Be sure to search any potential book title you are considering both on the Internet and on Amazon to make sure other books don’t have the same title before settling on your final title.
 Having an original book title helps your book stand out.

 While you want your book’s title to be original, it should still match the soul of your book.
-If you have a fiction book, the title should reflect the story.
+If you are self-publishing a fiction book, the title should reflect the story.
 If your book is nonfiction, it should reflect the content in some way.
 Weighty books should not have cheerful titles, and conversely, funny books should not have grave titles.

 3. Make Your Book Title Memorable